 For example, most private clubs are based upon a type of pyramid structure.
 Many people sign up for health clubs but very few use the club frequently after they join.
 This allows the operator to build a smaller facility and keep rates reasonable.
 The many members who join, but quit using it, support the few who join and do.

 Similarly, NetFlix allows its customers to rent an unlimited number of DVDs each month for $8.99 per month, which includes postage.
-If someone watched a movie the day it came in and sent it right back, they’d get to see at least six movies each month.
-Of course, for every customer that sees six, there are many more people who see one movie — or even no movies — each month.
+If someone watched a movie the day it came in and sent it right back, they’d get to watch at least six movies each month.
+Of course, for every customer that watches six, there are many more people who watch one movie — or even no movies — each month.
 Again, the many members who join but quit using it support the few who join and continue to use it.